NJUNLP/Knowledge-Free-Reasoning/README.md

 ## Dataset
 We provide our Syntactic Knowledge-Free Reasoning Dataset as described in the paper in this repository.
 Additionally, we also include other datasets we used, along with their respective training and test set splits.

-All these datasets are stored in the `prepared_data` folder and are formatted according to the LLaMA-Factory data format.
+All these datasets are stored in the `prepared_data` folder and are formatted according to the [LLaMA-Factory data format](https://github.com/hiyouga/LLaMA-Factory/blob/v0.8.2/data/README.md).

 ## Model Evaluation

-We leverage the LLaMA-Factory factory for fine-tuning for all the experiments described in the paper.
+We leverage the [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) library for fine-tuning for all the experiments described in the paper.
 You can use the following scripts to reproduce the cross-lingual transfer evaluation described in our paper, including training adapter and prediction.
 Please run these scripts in the root directory of the repository.